-- Package holidays due to start before 29 May – you are entitled to a full refund without paying a termination fee.
-Travel organisers can offer a refund by means of a credit note or vouchers but you do not have to accept this and can insist on getting a full refund.
+- Package holidays due to start before 20 July – you are entitled to a full refund without paying a termination fee.
+Travel organisers can offer a refund or a State-guaranteed refund credit note where they are not able to provide a cash refund or a full cash refund – see more below.
+You do not have to accept a refund credit note and can insist on getting a full refund.

-- Package holidays due to start after 29 May – you are still entitled to cancel your booking and get a refund but you may have to pay a termination fee to the travel organiser.
+- Package holidays due to start after 20 July – you are still entitled to cancel your booking and get a refund or a State-guaranteed refund credit note, but you may have to pay a termination fee to the travel organiser.

-- Package holidays due to start after 29 May that are already cancelled by the travel organiser - you are entitled to a full refund without paying a termination fee to the travel organiser.
+- Package holidays due to start after 20 July that are already cancelled by the travel organiser - you are entitled to a full refund or a State-guaranteed refund credit note, without paying a termination fee to the travel organiser.

 If the travel agent has to cancel the package